-- 7. If you know that you'll need to leave before class is over, try to sit as close to the door as possible so as to cause the least amount of disruption.
-Similarly, if you arrive to class late, just slip in as quietly as possible and take the first available seat you come to. - 8.
+- 7. If you know that you'll need to leave before lab is over, try to sit as close to the door as possible so as to cause the least amount of disruption.
+Similarly, if you arrive to lab late, just slip in as quietly as possible and get to work. - 8.
 If you are so tired that you cannot keep your head up, you should leave.
 I realize that environmental factors affect this, including warm rooms, dimmed lights and material that may not be interesting to you.
-However, laying your head on the desk or sleeping in class is rude, and distracting to others.
+However, laying your head on the desk or sleeping in lab is rude, and distracting to others.
 You could miss critical information.
 I'll try to make class interesting, but my primary goal is to teach you, not to entertain you.